ampproject/amphtml/extensions/amp-script/amp-script.md

 1. If you omit the `<meta>` tag, AMP will output a console error containing the expected hash string.
 You can copy this to create the appropriate `<meta>` tag.
 1. The [AMP Optimizer node module](https://www.npmjs.com/package/@ampproject/toolbox-optimizer) generates this hash and inserts the `<meta>` tag automatically.
 1. Build it yourself, using the following steps:
-  1. Compute the SHA384 hash sum of the script's contents.
+   a.
+Compute the SHA384 hash sum of the script's contents.
 This sum should be expressed in hexadecimal.
-  1. base64url-encode the result.
+   a. base64url-encode the result.
-  1. Prefix that with `sha384-`.
+   a.
+Prefix that with `sha384-`.

 Here's you might build the hash in node.js: